Saddle Point Evasion via Curvature-Regularized Gradient Dynamics: Curvature-Regularized Gradient Dynamics

 \subsection{Dynamics}

 Applying the OLF feedback law~\eqref{eq:olf_feedback} with the Lyapunov function $V = \Phi - \Phi^*$, where $\Phi^* := \inf_{\bx \in \cX^*} \Phi(\bx)$, yields the CRGD control law

-When $\Phi^*$ is not known a priori, one may use $\tilde{\Phi}^* = 0$ (which is a lower bound for $\Phi$ when $J$ is bounded below) or estimate it online.
-When such a lower bound $\tilde{\Phi}^* \leq \Phi^*$ is used, the gain is larger, and the trajectory arrives at~$\cX^*$ no later than the time prescribed by~$\sigma$.
+When $\Phi^*$ is not known a priori, any computable lower bound $\tilde{\Phi}^* \leq \Phi^*$ may be used; $\tilde{\Phi}^* = 0$ is valid whenever $J \geq 0$ (e.g., matrix factorization, in Sec.~\ref{sec:results} below).
+For general bounded-below objectives, a tighter bound must be supplied; choosing $\tilde{\Phi}^* > \Phi^*$ causes premature termination at non-stationary points.
 The well-posedness of~\eqref{eq:crgd} requires the following regularity condition on the augmented cost.

 \begin{assumption}[Well-Posedness] $\nabla \Phi(\bx) \neq \mathbf{0}$ whenever $\Phi(\bx) > \Phi^*$ and $\bx$ is not a local minimizer of $\Phi$. \end{assumption}